-1. What is An SEO Proxy?
+What is the SEO Proxy?

 When you are doing intensive SEO campaigns, with keyword research, competition research, rank tracking, etc., you will likely need to do a series of web scraping.
 Sending large, fast, and too many requests to a website or search engine to extract its data will likely result in getting your IP blacklisted.

 SEO proxies are the intermediary servers between you and the target.
 An SEO proxy helps you anonymize your SEO research.
 With an SEO proxy, search engines and websites will not see your unique public IP; they will instead see several sources that look like regular visitors.

 Generally, proxies will improve the following in your SEO activities.

 SEO is an essential component of today’s online marketing efforts.
 It ensures that your website is easily found through search engines and that your traffic improves organically (without using ads).
 Seeing the value in SEO, companies are putting more resources into their SEO monitoring and campaigns.

 Successful SEO campaigns require long term efforts on tasks like: